 Just saw The Eternal Daughter, which I think is both her slightest film to date and also very good and totally worth seeing.
 Tilda Swinton is predictably great in the lead dual roles, and Hogg has some fun with ghost story tropes.
 I almost feel bad saying it’s her slightest, because it’s a heartfelt film about her relationship with her mother.
 But in form at least it’s her most conventional (even though it tweaks its conventions).

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 3 December 2022 00:41 (one year ago) link
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 3 December 2022 00:41 (three years ago)

 Yeah – filing this under “good but inessential”.
 Would have worked just as well or better as a 30min short or part of an anthology.
 I read an interview with Hogg and found out she’s been working on the script on & off since 2008 – surprising, since theres so little going on under the hood.